AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-11.md

 ### Node server (what we’re actually building)

 What we do now and in the future is create servers that can handle requests from the outside world.
-That’s what Nodejs is all about.
+That’s what NodeJs is all about.
 Now, let’s discuss the architecture and dive deeper into it.

 ### Client–server architecture (the request/response loop)

 A client is simply a person or system trying to access your server.
 For example, if someone opens a browser on their laptop and tries to access a file, whenever a client hits a URL (e.g., [www.heyashu.com](http://www.heyashu.com/)), the browser (the client) wants to access files from Heyashu.
 A socket connection is opened, and there is something on the server side listening to these requests.
 An application deployed somewhere listens for these requests, and that machine or app is called the server.
 There might be multiple clients making similar requests to the server's assets.
-As we've seen with libuv and Nodejs, the server handles these requests by receiving data through the socket connection and sending it back to the client.
+As we've seen with libuv and NodeJs, the server handles these requests by receiving data through the socket connection and sending it back to the client.
 And that's the whole process.

 ![image.png](https://heyashu.in/images/blogs/e11p2.png)

 ### TCP/IP in one minute (rules of communication)

 Whenever data is sent, it uses the **Transfer Control Protocol (TCP)**.
 Again, this falls under the academic side of computer networking, so you can learn more about it by looking up **TCP/IP connections** on the internet.
 Multiple computers are connected to each other using the internet, which is why it’s called the web, and each has an address.
 But what does "protocol" mean?
 It means rules.
 Communication must follow some rules, that’s all.
 For example, if I start writing these notes in Chinese, you wouldn’t understand.
-By the way, I’m writing digital notes on Nodejs in **Hinglish** — check here.
+By the way, I’m writing digital notes on NodeJs in **Hinglish** — check here.
 So, rules are set, and that’s how communication works.

 ### Other common protocols